ImmaCheetah/blog-api-frontend/README.md

 This is the frontend of my full stack blog app that uses React and Vite which is hosted on Netlify.

-You can check it out here [Blog and Such Studio](https://blogandsuch.netlify.app/)
+You can check it out here [Blog and Such](https://blogandsuch.netlify.app/)

 An admin website is also available to handle CRUD operations at [Blog and Such Studio](https://blogandsuchstudio.netlify.app/)